Mic Sokoli

-Mic Sokoli (1839 – 20 April 1881) was an Albanian nationalist figure and guerrilla fighter from the Highlands of Gjakova.
-He was a noted guerrilla leader during the years of the League of Prizren and took part in the fighting in Gjakova against Mehmet Ali Pasha.
-He fought in the Battle of Nokshiq (near Grudë) against the Montenegrins.
+Mic Sokoli (1839 – 20 April 1881) was an Albanian guerrilla fighter from the Highlands of Gjakova.
+He fought in the Battle of Nokshiq (near Grudë) against the Montenegrins, and was a notable fighter of the League of Prizren, having fought in Gjakova against Mehmet Ali Pasha.
 He is remembered by Albanians for an act of heroism in April 1881, in which he sacrificed himself by pressing his body against the mouth of an Ottoman cannon.

 Early life

-Mic Sokoli was born in the village of Fang near Bujan in the Highlands of Gjakova in 1839 to a patriotic family.
+Mic Sokoli was born in the village of Fang near Bujan in the Highlands of Gjakova in 1839 to a patriotic family of the Krasniqi tribe.
 His father, Sokol Rama, and his uncle, Binak Alia, were notable leaders in the Albanian uprisings against the Tanzimat reforms, similar to the leadership role Mic Sokoli would eventually hold with the League of Prizren.

 Activities

 Mic Sokoli participated in his first battle when he was 16 against the Montenegrins.
 Mic would lead his fellow fighters out of their encircled position in a battle that the Albanians would eventually win.
 Sokoli was a veteran of warfare, having participated in many battles during his lifetime; he played an active role in the battles of Üsküb, Ferizaj, Gjilan and Gjakova against Mehmed Ali Pasha, was distinguished during the Battle of Novšiće against the Montenegrins, fought in Plav, Guci, Hoti, Gruda and Tuzi, and ultimately in the battles of Shtimë, Carralevë and Slivovë.

 Mic Sokoli had operated in Prizren under the protection of Ymer Prizreni, but after killing a local rich Turk, he moved to Peja and lived with Haxhi Zeka.
 Mic would continue to carry out other assassinations of Ottoman officials and soldiers.
 At the age of 18, he was forced to flee to the mountains where he was taken in by Sulejman Vokshi.
 There he learned about warfare and mountain life, and he distinguished himself as a strong warrior and a capable leader in many battles.
-He played a major role in the League of Prizren, where he lead large military units and was known for capturing spies.
+He played a major role in the League of Prizren, where he led large military units and was known for capturing spies.
 Mic Sokoli was the commander of a force of 3,000 malësors.
 After taking part in the battle in Gjakova against Mehmed Ali Pasha, Sokoli went to the northern parts of the Kosovo Vilayet region (Yeni Pazar etc.) to fight against the Serbians.
 He would then go and fight in Malësia e Madhe.
 During the capture of Pristina from the Ottomans, Sokoli led his 3,000 Malësors on a surprise attack against the Ottoman forces from the mountains of Germia.
 He was wounded during the battle of Üsküb.